synnaxlabs/synnax/client/ts/api/client.api.md

     stopChecking(): void;
 }

+// Warning: (ae-missing-release-tag) "Client" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 class Client {
     constructor(stream: StreamClient, unary: UnaryClient, retriever: Retriever);
     // (undocumented)
     delete(channels: Params, timeRange: TimeRange_2): Promise<void>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@synnaxlabs/client" does not have an export "IteratorConfig"
-    openIterator(tr: CrudeTimeRange, channels: Params, opts?: IteratorConfig): Promise<Iterator_2>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@synnaxlabs/client" does not have an export "Iterator" openIterator(tr: CrudeTimeRange, channels: Params, opts?: IteratorConfig): Promise<Iterator_2>;
-    openStreamer(channels: Params): Promise<Streamer>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@synnaxlabs/client" does not have an export "Streamer" openStreamer(channels: Params): Promise<Streamer>;
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
-    openStreamer(config: StreamerConfig | Params): Promise<Streamer>;
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters openStreamer(config: StreamerConfig | Params): Promise<Streamer>;
-    openWriter(config: WriterConfig | Params): Promise<Writer>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@synnaxlabs/client" does not have an export "Writer" openWriter(config: WriterConfig | Params): Promise<Writer>;
     // (undocumented)
     read(tr: CrudeTimeRange, channel: KeyOrName): Promise<MultiSeries_2>;